-At some point in our lives, many of us will know a minor or an adult who may need a guardian because of age or disability.
+At some point in our lives, many of us will know a minor or an adult who may need a guardian because of age or mental incompetency.
 When considering who might serve as guardian, it is important to understand Ohio’s residency requirements.

 Q: If I want to serve as a guardian for an Ohio resident, must I also live in Ohio?